guarilha/james/README.md

 james ask -q "What is the meaning of life?"
 ```

-### Ask a question as a specific character, e.g., Elon Musk.
+### Ask a question as a specific character

 ```
-james ask -q "How do you stay inspired?" -c "Elon Musk"
+james ask -q "How do you stay inspired?" -c "Yoda from Star Wars" james ask -q "How do you stay inspired?" -c "Harry Potter"
 ```

 ### Read aloud the answer.

 ```
-james ask -q "How do you solve a coding problems?" -p tts james ask -q "How do you solve a coding problems?" -p uberduck
+james ask -q "What are good python libraries to build CLI programs?" -p tts james ask -q "Why would anyone build a CLI in 2023?" -p uberduck
 ```

 ### Upload a file with your question.